-Work Programme To be delivered b y: Y /r1 Yr2 Yr3 Yr4 Yr5 Strengthen Partnership Effectiveness We will work to ensure the sustainability of Dudley's thriving voluntary and community sector, to include establishing an Anchor network and Compact. ✓ Transform Citizen Experience (Integrated Care Teams) Through Integrated Care Teams and adoption of Population Health Management approaches we will deliver safe, coordinated and effective care in the community, that meets the needs of our patients. ✓ Shift the Curve of Future Demand To implement our Primary Care Strategy including the following; access, sustainability, population health, MDT, personalisation, collaboration, development and resilience.
-We will grow and nurture our workforce from our local community. √ Health Inequalities Contribute to Dudley's Joint Health, Wellbeing and Inequalities Strategy with a focon prevention and access.
-To reduce health inequalities with a specific focus on o health and wellbeing priorities, and addressing wider determinants of health. ✓ Children and Young People Initially we will focus on Family Hubs/ Start for Life which has 6 specific areas of action, to provide seamless support for families and an empowered workforce ✓ vision will be delivered by a team of people working together in partnership with local citizens.
-Through our portnership we will support and engage with communities to enable people and families to lead their best possible likes regardless of health status, age, background or ethnicity.
-Together we will tackle inequalities, supporting people born and living in Sandwell to have opportunities to lead happy, healthy lives.
+Work Programme To be de elivered by: Yr1 Yr2 Yr3 Yr4 Yr5 Strengthen Partnership Effectiveness We will work to ensure the sustainability of Dudley's thriving voluntary a community sector, to include establishing an Anchor network and Comp ✓ Transform Citizen Experience (Integrated Care Teams) Through Integrated Care Teams and adoption of Population Health Mana approaches we will deliver safe, coordinated and effective care in the cothat meets the needs of our patients. ✓ Shift the Curve of Future Demand To implement our Primary Care Strategy including the following; access, sustainability, population health, MDT, personalisation, collaboration, de and resilience.
+We will grow and nurture our workforce from our local co velopment ✓ Health Inequalities Contribute to Dudley's Joint Health, Wellbeing and Inequalities Strategy on prevention and access.
+To reduce health inequalities with a specific for health and wellbeing priorities, and addressing wider determinants of health and wellbeing priorities. ocus on our ✓ Children and Young People Initially we will focus on Family Hubs/ Start for Life which has 6 specific a action, to provide seamless support for families and an empowered work ✓